adamsoliev/bearblog/intro-sql/blogpost.md

 ---

 Most databases today have cost-based optimizers, which generate different execution plans, calculate a cost for each and pick one with the least cost.
 This cost calculation is based on operations involved and internal statictics on tables, columns and indexes.
-Whenever you modify an existing index, you run the risk of aging the collected statictics, which can lead to wrong cost estimates.
+Whenever you modify an existing index, you run the risk of aging the statictics, which can lead to wrong cost estimates.
 This in turn leads to potentially running a suboptimal execution plan.

 ---